p-ranav/tabulate/README.md

 The above table renders in Markdown like below.

-**NOTE**: The second header row in Markdown which is used for alignment is based on the header row in the `tabulate::Table`, i.e., the alignment is selected based on the alignment of the cells in the header row.
+**NOTE**: Unlike `tabulate`, you cannot align individual cells in Markdown.
+Alignment is on a per-column basis.
+Markdown allows a second header row where such column-wise alignment can be specified.
+The `MarkdownExporter` uses the formatting of the header cells in the original `tabulate::Table` to decide how to align each column.
+As per the Markdown spec, columns are left-aligned by default.

 | S/N       | Movie Name       |     Director    | Estimated Budget |     Release Date |
 | :----     | :----            |      :---:      |            ----: |            ----: |